IU-PR/Capstone_project/content/docs/2024/A-Shot/week04.md

 we received was invaluable, providing us with critical insights that greatly informed our improvements.
 As a result, we were able to significantly enhance the User Interface, addressing key areas of concern.

-Furthermore, we took this opportunity to reassess our overall goals and functionality.
-By doing so, we were able to make thoughtful adjustments, ensuring that our UI not only resolved the identified issues but also aligned more closely with our overarching objectives.
 This holistic approach has allowed us to create a more intuitive and user-friendly interface, ultimately enriching the user experience.

-### **Iterations with UX**

-All team tested UX of the application and we found several bugs with database.
-We partially resolved the issues, but this part needs to be improved.
-We will continue testing and iterating to succeed in a user-friendly UX

 ### **Iterations with models**

-Throughout the development process, we encountered numerous bugs while connecting the model to the application.
-Despite these challenges, we successfully resolved the issues and rigorously tested the functionality.
-As a result, the desktop application is now fully operational, offering complete functionality of the blur-detection model.
+Throughout the development process, we faced some difficulties while connecting the model to the application.
+Despite these challenges, we successfully integrated model into our product and tested the functionality.
+As a result, the desktop application includes one of the main features, offering the user the capabilities of the model, offering functionality of the blur-detection model.

 ## **Weekly Progress Report**